sdescommunications/ucf-services-theme/README.md

      - what-the-file
      - wordpress-mu-domain-mapping
      - rest-api
+     - wordpress-importer
+     - wp-allow-hosts
    ```
+   Note, the above plugin names can be appended to: `https://wordpress.org/plugins/` to find their details pages.

 7. `vagrant up` (initial provisioning may take several minutes).
 8. Add an entry to your HOSTS file<sup id="a2">[2](#fn2)</sup>. for the VM's IP address<sup id="a3">[3](#fn3)</sup>.: `192.168.33.10 services-theme.dev`